GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

     make
 ```
 Currently, we do require you to name the build directory `build` for the unit tests to work.

+## Basic Evaluation of GraphIt

+###Run Test Programs

+Once you have GraphIt set up (through the VM or manually installed), You can run the following test to verify the basic functionalities of GraphIt.

 To run the C++ test suite do (all tests should pass):

 ```